-Roll mode on and off: In the main menu, tap the soft key Display.
-In the "Common" option, you can turn the roll mode on and off (refer to Figure 4-7).
-When the roll mode is on and the time base is within 200ms~1ks,the oscilloscope automatically enters the roll mode.
+Roll mode on and off: In the main menu, tap the soft key mode on and off (refer to Figure 4-7).
+When the roll mode is on and the time base is within 200ms~1ks, the oscilloscope automatically enters the roll mode.